squid-cache/squid-cache.github.io/FrontPage.rst

 = Squid Proxy Web Cache Wiki =

 This is a wiki dedicated to hosting documentation, hints and assorted notes about the Squid Web Cache.
-It also hosts an updated FAQ (as SquidFaq/FaqIndex) and assorted documentation.
+It also hosts an updated FAQ at SquidFaq and assorted documentation.

 = Hotmail and IE6 Issue With Interception Proxies =
 Recent changes at Hotmail.com and has led to some users receiving a blank page in response to a login request when browsing through a proxy operating in interception, or transparent, mode.
 This is due to Hotmail incorrectly responding with Transfer-Encoding encoded response when the HTTP/1.0 request has an Accept-Encoding header.
 (Transfer-Encoding absolutely REQUIRES HTTP/1.1 and is forbidden within HTTP/1.0)